ZanderNoriega/tab-dsl/README.md

 Only accepting bug fixes and tests right now.

-If you want features... copy the code and implement them yourself!

-Meanwhile, I'll focus on implementing what I have in mind.

-When the code is close to my current "vision," I will be open to feature requests, if they don't deviate from my goals.
+When the code is close to my current "vision," I will be open to feature requests.

 # LICENSE